a9600271234/BCI_Final/README.md

 There are several available techniques for removing noise and separating signals from raw EEG data, ranging from traditional mathematical methods such as filtering and Artifact Subspace Reconstruction (ASR), to more recent AI models such as Convolutional Neural Networks (CNN).
 In this project, our objective is to compare and evaluate the differences among these methods using various evaluation techniques.

-The signal processing algorithms we will be using include two built-in functions from EEGlab in Matlab and two AI models.
+The signal processing algorithms we will be using include two built-in functions from EEGLAB in Matlab and two AI models.
 The specific methods are as follows:
 1. EEG Filter (Math) [1]
 2. ASR (Math) [2]
 3. UNet++ (AI Model) [3]
 4. IC-UNet (AI Model) [4]

-We will employ these four methods to remove artifacts and then compare and evaluate the results using ICLable and PSD in EEGlab.
+We will employ these four methods to remove artifacts and then compare and evaluate the results using ICLable and PSD in EEGLAB.
 This analysis will help us determine which methods exhibit better performance.

 II.
 Dataset
 ---